Gurugram: Personal Banker of DBS bank arrested for cyber fraud - www.lokmattimes.com

 "The accused then fraudulently changed the mobile number and email ID of the complainant's bank account in the matter and the accused gave the same bank account to his companions.
 The police have recovered 1 mobile phone and 2 SIM cards used in the crime from the possession of the accused," Priyanshu Diwan, ACP (cybercrime), said.

-So far the Gurugram police have arrested 23 bank officials till now who were allegedly involved in cyber fraud," Diwan added.
+So far the Gurugram police have arrested 23 bank officials from different banks till now who were allegedly involved in cyber fraud in Gurugram," Diwan added.

+Meanwhile, the DBS Bank in a statement clarified, "The arrested 23 officials are from other banks, who were allegedly involved in cyber fraud."

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app